 Spot Treat acne with a Benzoyl Peroxide or Salycilic Acid Acne treatment product.
 Make sure you use an oil-free moisturizer and take off your makeup every night.

-Powder foundation will cut down on the amount of oil on your skin, but if you want to use a liquid foundation, make sure it is oil-free.posted over 4 years ago
+Powder foundation will cut down on the amount of oil on your skin, but if you want to use a liquid foundation, make sure it is oil-free.posted almost 5 years ago

 first of summer i started using a difffrent acne scrub morning and night